TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/console/_index.md

 ## Login

 The Console needs to be logged on in order to create gateways, applications, devices and API keys.
-With the stack running, open http://localhost:1885 in your browser.
+With The Things Stack running, open http://localhost:1885 in your browser.

 {{< figure src="front.png" alt="Front page" >}}

 You are now on the Console landing page.
-Click `Login with your TTN Stack Account` in order to reach the login page.
+Click `Login with your The Things Stack Account` in order to reach the login page.

 {{< figure src="login.png" alt="Login" >}}